-There is no payment or other form of compensation for your participation in this study.

-OR

-You will receive \\\\\\\ for your participation in this study.
-If you choose to withdraw before completing the study, you will receive \\\\\.

-SAMPLE CONSENT FORM APPROPRIATE FOR ADULTS, page 2 of 3
+There is no payment or other to rm of compensation for your participation in this study.
+OR You will receive withdraw before completing the for your participation in this study.
+If you choose to estudy, you will receive SAMPLE CONSENT FORM APPROPRIATE FOR ADULTS, page 2 of 3